EdisonDiamondDisc.com presents:

 If you have sold your machine, or are shipping it in for repairs, here are highly detailed instructions for proper packing

 and shipping your floor model Victrola phonograph.
-From my experience receiving and shipping these, I can give you a liberal estimate
+From my experience receiving

 that 95% of all Victrolas shipped via Standard GROUND/AIR service receive internal and/or external wood/metal damages